danwolfgang/mt-plugin-more-custom-fields/readme.md

 The **Radio Buttons with Input** field type options should be specified in a comma-delimited list.
 Each item in the list will become a radio button.
 The last item in the list will have a text input field appended to it, so you'll likely want to specify the last item as "Other" or similar.

 The **Selected Entries** and **Selected Pages** field types provides the ability to select Entries or Pages -- as many as needed, in whatever order is needed.
 Specify a blog ID as this field's option to determine which blog's Entries (or Pages) are available for selection.
 Blog IDs must be separated with a comma to create a string (as in "1,12,19,37,112"), or the value "all" may be used to include all blogs.
 Leaving this field blank will make the current blog's Entries (or Pages) available.

+The **Selected Entries or Pages** field type combines the functionality of the **Selected Entries** and **Selected Pages** fields into one field that provides the ability to select a combination of Entries and Pages.
+Specify a blog ID as this field's option to determine which blog's Entries (or Pages) are available for selection.
+Blog IDs must be separated with a comma to create a string (as in "1,12,19,37,112"), or the value "all" may be used to include all blogs.
+Leaving this field blank will make the current blog's Entries (or Pages) available.

 The **Selected Assets** field type (and the related asset types) work similar to the Selected Entries and Selected Pages field types: select an unlimited number of assets in any order you wish.
 This field type has no options and works on the current blog only.